javierbrea/eslint-plugin-boundaries/README.md

 ### Rules configuration

 Some rules require extra configuration, and it has to be defined in each specific "rule" property of the `.eslintrc.json` file.
-For example, allowed types relationships has to be provided for the [boundaries/types rule](docs/rules/types.md).
-Rules requiring extra configuration with no default value are disabled by default, and will print a warning in case they are enabled without the needed extra config.
+For example, allowed types relationships has to be provided for the [boundaries/allowed-types rule](docs/rules/allowed-types.md).
+Rules requiring extra configuration will print a warning in case they are enabled without the needed extra config.
 Please refer to the docs of each rule for further info.

 ### Predefined configurations